WICG/turtledove/FLEDGE.md

 If participants in the auction need to deal with multiple currencies, they can optionally take advantage of automated currency checking.
 All of it operates on currency tags, which are required to contain 3 upper-case ASCII letters.

-If the `generateBid()` method returns a `bidCurrency`, and the `perBuyerCurrencies` for it is specified, their consistency will be checked, and if there is a mismatch, the bid will be dropped.
+If the `generateBid()` method returns a `bidCurrency`, and the `perBuyerCurrencies` for that buyer is specified, their consistency will be checked, and if there is a mismatch, the bid will be dropped.
 Both the configuration and the returned tag must be present for checking to take place.
 The returned `bidCurrency` will be passed to `scoreAd()`'s `browserSignals.bidCurrency`, with unspecified currency rendered as `'???'`.

-Checking inside `scoreAd()` happens only inside component auctions.
-If the auction modifies the bid, the modified version will be checked; if not, the passed-through bid from the original buyer will be.
+Currency checking after `scoreAd()` happens only inside component auctions.
+If `scoreAd()` modifies the bid, the modified bid's currency will be checked; if not, the passed-through bid from the original buyer's currency will be.
 In either case, the currency will be checked both against the component auction's `sellerCurrency` and top-level auction's `perBuyerCurrencies` as applied to the component auction.
 As before, both the bid and the configuration in question must be specified for the checking to take place.
 If there is a mismatch, the bid will not take part in the component auction.

 `sellerCurrency` also has an extensive effect on how reporting behaves.
 Please see the section on [Reporting in Multi-Currency Auctions](#53-reporting-in-multi-currency-auctions) for more details.